Welcome to our Year 2 information page

 All other regular tasks can be recorded in their contact book if you wish but may also be practise using websites.
 Here are some useful ones:

-Don't forget that if you are able to go to London, we would recommend a visit to the Monument and also the Museum of London which has an excellent exhibition and is running a guided walk this term.
+Don't forget that if you are able to go to London, we would recommend a visit to the Florence Nightingale museum where they are holding bicentenary celebrations.
 Please see their website for details:

 Happy Home Learning!